Learning Hierarchically Structured Concepts: Network Model

-We first describe the network structure, then the individual neurons, and finally the operation of the overall network.
-Before we do so, we introduce four constants: $\ell'_{max}$, a positive integer, representing the maximum number of a layer in the network. $n$, a positive integer, representing the number of distinct inputs the network can handle; this is the same $n$ as in the data model. $\tau$, a real number, representing the firing threshold for neurons. $\eta$, a positive real, representing the learning rate.
+We introduce four constants: \begin{itemize} \item $\ell'_{max}$, a positive integer, representing the maximum number of a layer in the network. \item $n$, a positive integer, representing the number of distinct inputs the network can handle.
+This is intended to match up with the parameter $n$ in the data model, where it represents the total number of level $0$ concepts, i.e., $|D_0|$. \item $\tau$, a real number, representing the firing threshold for neurons. \item $\eta$, a positive real, representing the learning rate for our learning rule. \end{itemize}